fdclassics/CyberSpikeCTF2020/README.md

 the snmpcheck-tool to log in.

-_Given the fact that the communitystring is [sun], it’s perhaps a hint. ‘sun’ associated with SNMP is port 8686 – known for Sun App Server – used with nc together with the server address._ https://www.speedguide.net/port.php?port=8686
+_Given the fact that the communitystring is [sun], it’s perhaps a hint. ‘sun’ associated with SNMP is port 8686 – known for Sun App Server – used with netcat together with the server address._ https://www.speedguide.net/port.php?port=8686

 ![Grasshopper, second flag.](/pics/grasshopper_flag2.png)